BurunoVargas/BurunoVargas/README.md

 <img src="https://raw.githubusercontent.com/7oSkaaa/7oSkaaa/refs/heads/main/Images/about_me.gif" width="30" alt="Coder">  _**About me**_

-👨‍🎓 I'm a final-year computer science student with a passion for technology and problem-solving.
+👨‍🎓 I'm a final-year Computer Science student and a Growth Data & AI Intern at QuintoAndar, specializing in Data Science and Engineering.

 💻 I’m particularly drawn to back-end development and have hands-on experience in web development.